imStav/popschool-undefined/README.md

 ## The project

-This is just a small Vanilla JavaScript that aims to introduce my Pop School class composition.
+This is just a small Vanilla JavaScript project that aims to introduce my Pop School class composition.
-I'va made it using a dedicated API.
+I'va made it using a dedicated REST API.

 ### Technologies